zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/overriding-product-level-information.md

 1. Click _Publish_ when finished.

-The Shipping Override has been created for this SKU.
-Repeat these steps for all other SKUs.
+A Shipping Override has been created for this SKU.

-## Overriding Subscriptions
+## Overriding Product Subscription Settings

-If each SKU is sold differently where one SKU is a subscription and another is not, follow the steps below to create a Subscription Override:
+Individual product SKUs can be configured to be available on a subscription basis, even when the Product itself is not configured for subscription.

+To override a product's Subscription settings for a specific SKU:

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Products_.
 1. Click on a product (for example, _Generic Coffee_).